EddyTheCo/NFTQMLShimmerpp/README.md

 The custom type takes care of monitor the NFT outputs on certain address.

 ## How to reuse
-The CMake project on this repo define a target called `nftMonitor` that defines the `NFTMonitor` and `CPPMonitor` QML elements.
+The CMake project on this repo define a target called `nftMonitor` that defines the `QMLMonitor` and `CPPMonitor` QML elements.

 This QML types can be reused in your CMake  project by using CMake Packages.